grpc/proposal/L82-core-event-engine.md

 #### Providing a default EventEngine factory

-TODO: this has not been discussed.
+TODO: this has not been thoroughly discussed.

-Before gRPC is initialized, an application can specify an EventEngine Factory method that will be used within gRPC when a channel- or server-specific EventEngine is unspecified.
-There are scenarios in which gRPC needs to perform I/O and run tasks, that are otherwise divorced from channels and servers.
+Before gRPC is initialized, an application can specify an EventEngine Factory method that will be used within gRPC when a channel- or server-specific EventEngine is unavailable. gRPC needs to perform I/O, run tasks, and use timers in scenarios that are not directly attached to channels and servers.
 Providing a custom EventEngine factory will allow your application to avoid the creation of the default EventEngine provided by gRPC.

 ### Lifetime and Ownership

 gRPC will take shared ownership of application-provided EventEngines via std::shared\_ptrs to ensure that the engines remain available until they are no longer needed.
-Depending on the use case, engines may need to live until gRPC is shut down.
+Depending on the use case, EventEngines may need to live until gRPC is shut down.
 Any EventEngine that is provided to gRPC is expected to remain valid for as long as gRPC holds a pointer to it.
 Application-provided EventEngines will not be shut down automatically when gRPC is shut down, it is the application's responsibility to shut down and clean up EventEngines when they are no longer needed.